-6.4.1.
+6.3.8.1.
 Air quality and greenhouse gas emissions

 - comparison of anticipated air quality concentration against the Canadian Ambient Air Quality Standards (CAAQS) for fine particulate matter or other relevant federal and/or provincial criteria for other contaminants of potential concern; - description of all methods and practices (e.g. control equipment) that will be implemented to minimize and control atmospheric emissions throughout the project life cycle.
 If the best available technologies are not included in the project design, the proponent will need to provide a rationale for the technologies selected; - an estimate of the direct greenhouse gas emissions associated with all phases of the project (i.e. including drilling, well testing and marine and helicopter transportation) as well as any mitigation measures proposed to minimize greenhouse gas emissions.
 This information is to be presented by individual pollutant and should also be summarized in CO2 equivalent per year.
-The proponent is responsible for the following: - ✓ provide an estimate of the contribution of the project emissions at the local, provincial and federal scale, and indicate the category into which the project falls in terms of the relative magnitude of its contribution to greenhouse gas emissions (project with low, medium or high emission rates); - ✓ justify all estimated emissions and emission factors used; - ✓ provide the estimation or derivation method, and disclose and describe all assumptions and emission intensity factors used; - ✓ compare and assess the level of estimated emissions to the regional, provincial and federal emission targets; - ✓ provide information related to the project's electrical demand and sources of electrical power for equipment, i.e. the project's main source and any other additional sources (generators, etc.), as appropriate; - changes in ambient noise levels; and - changes in night-time light levels.
+The proponent is responsible for the following: - ✓ provide an estimate of the contribution of the project emissions at the local, provincial and federal scale, and indicate the category into which the project falls in terms of the relative magnitude of its contribution to greenhouse gas emissions (project with low, medium or high emission rates); - √ justify all estimated emissions and emission factors used; - ✓ provide the estimation or derivation method, and disclose and describe all assumptions and emission intensity factors used; - ✓ compare and assess the level of estimated emissions to the regional, provincial and federal emission targets; - ✓ provide information related to the project's electrical demand and sources of electrical power for equipment, i.e. the project's main source and any other additional sources (generators, etc.), as appropriate; - changes in ambient noise levels; and - changes in night-time light levels.

-6.4.2.
+6.3.8.2.
 Commercial fisheries

-- effects of changes to the environment on commercial fishing activities (e.g. effects on fished species affecting fisheries success, displacement from fishing areas (e.g. exclusion zones), gear loss or damage); - a discussion of how drilling activities correlates to key commercial fisheries windows, and any potential impacts resulting from overlapping periods; - effects from subsea infrastructure that could be left in place (e.g. wellheads) following abandonment; and - changes to habitat of commercial fish species (e.g. noise, water and sediment quality).
+- effects of changes to the environment on commercial fishing activities (e.g. effects on fished species affecting fisheries success, displacement from fishing areas (e.g. exclusion zones), gear loss or damage); - a discussion of how drilling activities correlates to key commercial fisheries windows, and any potential impacts resulting from overlapping periods; - effects from subsea infrastructure that could be left in place (e.g. wellheads) following abandonment; and changes to habitat of commercial fish species (e.g. noise, water and sediment quality).

-6.4.3.
+6.3.8.3.
 Special areas

-- effects on special areas, including, but not limited to: - ✓ use of dispersants, and - ✓ change to habitat quality (e.g. noise, light, water, sediment quality).
+- effects on special areas, including, but not limited to: - √ use of dispersants; - ✓ change to habitat quality (e.g. noise, light, water, sediment quality); and - ✓ change to the environmental features that define the special area (e.g. physical features, species assemblages, species abundance).

-6.4.4.
+6.3.8.4.
 Human environment

 - effects of changes to the environment on health and socio-economic conditions, physical and cultural heritage and any structure, site or thing that is of historical, archaeological, paleontological, or architectural value, including, but not limited to the following, as applicable:

-- ✓ recreational activities:
+- √ recreational activities:

 - ✓ other ocean uses:

 - ✓ socio-economic conditions:

-- √ human health;
+- √ human health:

-- √ physical and cultural heritage (e.g. shipwrecks);
+- ✓ physical and cultural heritage (e.g. shipwrecks);

 - ✓ rural and urban settings that could be affected by routine activities and/or accidents and

 malfunctions.

-6.5.
+6.4.
 Mitigation measures